 As for the paperwork, it’s pretty simple.
 A clear and signed title is required.
 If you wish to claim a deduction for your donation when you file your taxes, the Museum will provide the documentation as specified by IRS regulations.
 The Museum as the recipient of the donation cannot do an appraisal nor set a value on the item for the donor.
 You may need to acquire an independent appraisal if you feel your vehicle value is over $5,000, but you do not need an appraisal for the donation if the vehicle is donated for auction sale.

-We can also accept property such as RV's and Boats.
-Such a donation of your vehicle (car, truck, motorcycle, RV, or boat) can go a long way in the support of LeMay – AMERICA'S CAR MUSEUM.
+We can also accept property such as RV's and Boats for direct sale at auction.
+Such sale donations (car, truck, motorcycle, RV, or boat) can go a long way in the support of LeMay – AMERICA'S CAR MUSEUM.
 The amount achieved at the auction sale will be the donation value credited to the donor.
 Please Email the Collection Manager or call the Museum at 253.779.8490.

 Frequently asked questions:

-Does my car have to be running to qualify for a donation?
+Does my vehicle have to be running to qualify for a donation?

 No, the vehicle must be intact and movable.
 Car parts in boxes cost us more to move and sell than the resulting proceeds gained, so generally we cannot take project cars.
 Contact our representative to find out if your vehicle qualifies.